regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 Read more about the Wornington Green estate regeneration here: [https://estatewatch.london/estates/kensingtonandchelsea/wornington/](https://estatewatch.london/estates/kensingtonandchelsea/wornington/)

-## Retrofit
+## RIBA seeks to put Retrofit at forefront of 2030 NET ZERO policy
 In October, RIBA held a virtual conference in conjunction with the Institute of Government as part of the Conservative Party's fringe conference.

 The conference discussed ways of meeting the government's new target of net zero carbon development by 2030.
 Professor Gary Clark, Chair of RIBA's Sustainable Futures Group outlined the principles of RIBA's new [Sustainable Outcomes Guide](https://www.architecture.com/-/media/GatherContent/Test-resources-page/Additional-Documents/RIBASustainableOutcomesGuide2019pdf.pdf), which recognises the huge impact of embodied carbon and prioritises the retrofit of existing buildings before any new-build is considered.
 Retrofitting existing buildings is the first of RIBA's key design principles, which it is lobbying to be incorporated into regulations in the form of a sustainable design code.

 <img src="http://estatewatch.london/images/ribaprinciples.png" class="img-thumbnail rounded img-fluid">

 Profeessor Clark was followed by Alexandra Willey, Clarion housing association's Head of Regeneration.
-Alexandra re-iterated the need for retrofit and talked about the group's retrofit plans for existing stock, as well as its recently becoming the first housing association to be awarded the [Sustainable Housing Label](http://www.clarionhg.com/news-research/2019/november/clarion-to-adopt-sustainable-housing-label/).
+Alexandra re-iterated the need for retrofit and talked about the group's ambitious retrofit plans for its existing homes, as well as its recently becoming the first housing association to adopt the [Sustainable Housing Label](http://www.clarionhg.com/news-research/2019/november/clarion-to-adopt-sustainable-housing-label/).

-Alexandra's claims may upset some residents of the 1,300 homes across four London estates which Clarion has earmarked for demolition, without considering retrofit or balloting residents..
+Alexandra's claims may upset some residents of the 1,300 homes across four London estates which Clarion has earmarked for demolition, without considering retrofit or balloting residents.

 <img src="http://estatewatch.london/images/clarioncomp.png" class="img-fluid rounded img-thumbnail">

-You can watch a recording of the virtual conference online here:
+You can watch a recording of the conference online here:

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/x-dZCt3hT-k?start=489" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-## EstateWatch Zoom meeting
+## Estate Watch Zoom meeting
-Last month's Estate Watch zoom meeting was well attended, with representatives from around a dozen estates under threat sharing their experiences.
-During this month's meeting we will be going through some of the following issues:
+September's Estate Watch zoom meeting was well attended, with representatives from around a dozen estates under threat sharing their experiences.

-The meeting will take place on [TBC] at [TBC]pm.
+The next meeting will take place on [TBC] at [TBC]pm.
 Please email info@londontenants.org to request attendance.